syash12/oracle-cloud-codecs-example/README.md

 Currently the build process for both the frontend and backend is me running `docker build` and then pushing the images manually into my OCI Container Registry.
 Using Kubernetes to deploy the apps into the cloud.

 ## Terraform
-I have the oracle cloud infrastrcture coded in terraform.
+I have the oracle cloud infrastrcture configured in terraform.
 It should create an image repo, virtual networks/subnets, and a kubernetes cluster.